Constraining deviations from $\Lambda$CDM in the Hubble expansion rate: Introduction

 This paper is structured as follows.
 In Sec.~\ref{sec:basic}, we begin by providing an introduction to the models under investigation.
 Moving on to Sec.~\ref{sec2}, we present the datasets utilized in our analysis, while the final constraints on the pertinent parameters are presented in Sec.~\ref{cons}.
-Finally, the conclusions are presented in Sec.~\ref{con}.
+A possible cosmological model is proposed in Sec.~\ref{model}, and finally, our conclusions are summarized in Sec.~\ref{con}.